 Many of the Palm Springs Opera Guild Vocal Competition First Place winners are enjoying exciting careers.
 We’ve been tracking their growth and are pleased to present the following update:

 2013 Bass Adam Lau won 2nd place in our Competition 2 years ago before winning First Place in 2013.
 In June 2013, Adam covered both Antonio and Bartolo in Le nozze di Figaro under the baton of Gustavo Dudamel in Los Angeles.
-He appeared as the High Priest of Babylon in Nabucco, Angelotti/Sciarrone in Tosca and Palemon in Thaïs last spring at Florida Grand Opera in Miami.
+He appeared as the High Priest of Babylon in Nabucco, Angelotti/Sciarrone in Tosca and Palemon in Thaïs last year at Florida Grand Opera in Miami.
 He sang the role of Antonio in Le nozze di Figaro at Dallas Opera last fall and Don Alfonso in Cosi fan tutte at Opera Naples earlier this year.
-This month he appeared in the role of Leporello in Don Giovanni at North Carolina Opera.
-Later this year Adam will sing with the Opera Theater of St. Louis in Handel’s Richard The Lionheart and interpret the role of Papa in the Seattle Opera world premier of An American Dream on August 21 and 23.
-This fall he sings the role of Martino in Rossini’s L’occasione fa il ladro with Gotham Chamber Opera.
+In April he appeared in the role of Leporello in Don Giovanni at North Carolina Opera.
+In June Adam sang with the Opera Theater of St. Louis in Handel’s Richard The Lionheart and interpreted the role of Papa in the Seattle Opera world premier of An American Dream on August 21 and 23.
+On July 27 he sang the National Anthem at the Mariners game in Seattle.
+In December Adam covers the role of Ob in the Dallas Opera production of Mark Adamo’s Becoming Santa Claus.
+He is scheduled to sing the bass solo in the Messiah at San Francisco Opera later in December and the role of Don Basilio in Il barbiere di Siviglia next April, 2016 with North Carolina Opera.
 Adam was one of the 6 prize winners at the George London 2015 Competition in NY.

 We encourage you to join the Palm Springs Opera Guild of the Desert’sLegacy Society.
 In addition to the financial and tax benefits often associated with planned gifts, Legacy Members receive recognition in programs published for Guild events, name(s) listed on a Recognition Plaque to be placed in the Guild office and invitations to social events solely for Legacy Society members.
 There are many ways to make a current or planned gift to the Guild – cash, stocks, trusts, real estate, gifts of retirement assets, etc. Please contact Kathy Sanders by email email@example.com at (760) 325-6107 to find out how you can make a gift through your will, bequest or planned giving program.